otrv4/otrv4/architecture-decisions/002-key-management.md

 stored.
 Upon receipt of the message corresponding to the stored message key, the extra symmetric key can either be used or discarded.

-We decided that only the receiver will reveal MAC keys on the first message sent of every ratchet (even the MAC keys from stored messages keys).
+We decided that only the receiver will reveal the MAC keys in the first message sent of every DH ratchet (even the MAC keys from stored messages keys).
 When the session is expired or when stored message keys are deleted, their corresponding MAC keys are placed in the `old_mac_keys` list so they can be later revealed in either the next sent data message or in the immediate TLV type 1 sent when